-These financial statements have been prepared using International Financial Reporting Standards ("IFRS") as they apply to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of operations.
+These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") as they apply to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of operations.
 The Company is in the exploration stage and has not generated revenue from operations.
-The Company incurred a net loss of \$1,390,620 during the year ended December 31, 2019 (2018 - \$664,112), generated negative cash flows from operating activities of \$1,437,284 (2018 - \$439,093) and, as of that date the Company's deficit was \$39,373,349 (2018 - \$37,982,729) and working capital was \$1,493,702 (2018 - deficiency of \$678,387).
+The Company generated a net income of \$885,007 during the year ended December 31, 2020 (2019 - net loss of \$1,390,620), generated negative cash flows from operating activities of \$1,206,023 (2019 - \$1,437,284) and, as of that date the Company's deficit was \$38,488,342 (2019 - \$39,373,349) and working capital was \$8,514,360 (2019 - \$1,493,702).
 As the Company is in the exploration stage, the recoverability of the costs incurred to date on exploration properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties and upon future profitable production or proceeds from the disposition of the properties and deferred exploration expenditures.
 These factors indicate the existence of material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.